When high tea and high fashion joined forces against a stunning Sydney Harbour backdrop at the Park Hyatt Sydney Liz Schaffer had to investigate.

 Allegedly, Queen Victoria’s lifelong friend the Duchess of Bedford is responsible for the emergence of afternoon tea after suffering from “a sinking feeling” at the sociable hour of 4pm.
 The delectable spread presented by the Park Hyatt’s harbourkitchen&bar is slightly more enticing than the Duchess’s original offering of breadstuffs.
 I suspect fashion and catwalk antics have also evolved.

-Harbourkitchen&bar’s Parisian pastry chef Fabien Berteau’s chic afternoon tea menu innovatively matches the event’s signature tea and is inspired by each month’s fashion.
+Harbourkitchen&bar’s Parisian pastry chef Fabien Berteau’s chic afternoon tea menu innovatively matches the event’s signature tea and is inspired by each month’s fashion like last time when it was inspired at funny t shirts australia.
 Fabien’s green tea eclairs are alarmingly addictive, despite their questionable bright green icing.
 The sugar-encrusted scones are the product of late night Wikipedia research and countless kitchen experiments with the very French chef initially unaware of the very English high tea staple.
 Needless to say, the brioche/scone creation is as distinct as the eclairs and Nicolas Feuillatte champagne that greets you upon arrival.

 With the afternoon sun igniting the Harbour, it’s easy to believe that harbourkitchen&bar offers one of Sydney’s best views.
 While the floor-to-ceiling folding glass doors mean you can almost hear the water lapping beneath you, the combination of sprawling waterfront landmarks and fruit tarts is sure to spark your inner Sydney pride.